DyGnROLE: Asymmetric Pretraining for Edge Classification on Dynamic Graphs: Abstract

 \section{Abstract}

-Real-world dynamic graphs are often directed, with source and destination nodes exhibiting asymmetrical behavioral patterns and temporal dynamics.
+Edge classification on directed dynamic graphs requires modeling interactions between source and destination nodes exhibiting asymmetrical behavioral patterns and temporal dynamics.
 However, existing dynamic graph architectures largely rely on shared parameters for processing source and destination nodes, with limited or no systematic role-aware modeling.
-We propose \textbf{DyGnROLE} (\textbf{Dy}namic \textbf{G}raph \textbf{N}ode-\textbf{R}ole-\textbf{O}riented \textbf{L}atent \textbf{E}ncoding), a transformer-based architecture that explicitly disentangles source and destination representations.
-By using separate embedding vocabularies and role-semantic positional encodings, the model captures the distinct structural and temporal contexts unique to each role.
-Critical to the effectiveness of these specialized embeddings in low-label regimes is a self-supervised pretraining objective we introduce: \textbf{Temporal Contrastive Link Prediction (TCLP)}.
-The pretraining uses the full unlabeled interaction history to encode informative structural biases, enabling the model to learn role-specific representations without requiring annotated data.
-Evaluation on future edge classification demonstrates that DyGnROLE substantially outperforms a diverse set of state-of-the-art baselines, establishing role-aware modeling as an effective strategy for dynamic graph learning.
+We propose DyGnROLE (Dynamic Graph Node-Role-Oriented Latent Encoding), a Transformer-based architecture that disentangles source and destination representations.
+By using separate embedding tables and role-semantic positional encodings, the model captures the distinct structural and temporal contexts unique to each role.
+Critical in limited-label settings, which are common in edge classification, is a self-supervised pretraining objective we introduce: Directional Role Alignment (DRA).
+DRA learns distinct but aligned source and destination embedding spaces by training source representations to retrieve their corresponding destination representations while a historical positive masking strategy excludes previously observed interactions from future negative comparisons.
+The masks introduce a temporally directional training signal in which node pairs progress monotonically from unseen to observed, after which the relationship is eligible only for further alignment.
+A comprehensive evaluation on four edge classification tasks across eight datasets demonstrates that DyGnROLE consistently outperforms a wide range of state-of-the-art baselines, highlighting the importance of role-aware representation learning and asymmetric pretraining for modeling complex directed interactions when labeled data is limited.